mohitratnesh/angular2/README.md

 # angular2

-Run npm install to install aaa dependencies.
+Run npm install to install dependencies.
 Run ng serve to deploy the project